JeremyRand/namecoin.org/team/index.md

 **Lead Porting & Reproducible Build Engineer** <br>
 Joseph works on porting Bitcoin software to Namecoin, and also specializes in reproducible builds.
 Outside of Namecoin, he has done development work relating to Bitcoin wallet software, the Gitian reproducible build tool (his contributions are primarily used by The Tor Project), and the Debian GNU/Linux distribution.

-## Zachary Lym (indolering)

-**Lead UX Engineer & Community Organizer** <br>
-Indolering (who prefers his pseudonym) is our UX engineer and lead developer for Speech.is as well as acting as a community organizer and (along with Jeremy and Phelix) fundraiser.
-He is currently an informatics & psychology undergraduate at University of Washington in the U.S., and has interned at Mozilla.

 ## Andrew Colosimo (Snailbrain)